Featured image of The Ultimate 3D Printing Filament for Anything You Leave Outdoors is ASA Source: AzureFilm

 Image of: All About ASA

 If you’re interested in printing with ASA, it’s helpful to know what it can be used for, as well as some of the reasons you might want to try your hand at this special filament (or not).
-It’s a great choice for outdoor projects or functional prototypes (are you going camping anytime soon?).
+It’s a great choice for outdoor projects or functional prototypes.
 If you’re currently printing with ABS, you should consider trying out ASA because they print similarly, but ASA has some extra benefits.
-Let’s take a look at its pros and cons!

 • Strong UV, chemical, and water resistance